syncfusion-content/ej2-react-docs/ej2-react/gantt/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting Started React Gantt Component
+# Getting Started with React Gantt Component

 This section explains you the steps required to create a simple Essential JS 2 Gantt in a React application and demonstrates its basic features.